mHgrind/functions/README.md

 # functions
-functions that i have coded
+useful c functions that i have coded.